dromotherm/documentation/pages/themis/advanced/ihm.md

 ## configuration file

 The following configuration has got the classic gpio/pinout parameters and the ability to command two relays via a DO module.
-Please note the ihm service search automatically for the first DO module connected on the RTU bus so you do not have to fix an id.
+Please note the ihm service searches automatically for the first DO module connected on the RTU bus so you do not have to fix any id.

 The `nb*` keys permit to define how many actuators are available through the man machine interface.